 The Gletscherbruch test has a lot to recommend it.
-It gets around the alignment issues of the flat-target tests.
+It gets around the alignment issues of the full-frame flat-target tests.
 It has two main drawbacks.

 - Atmospheric effects.
 Here on earth, performing lens testing at great distances puts a lot of air between you and your target.
 That air is subject to thermally-created changes in density that cause time-varying bending of light rays that result in uncontrolled and unpredictable blurring of images.
 When performing Gletscherbruch testing in unpopulated areas in still early-morning air, this can be dealt with for all but the longest lenses, but at other times of the day or in cities with unseen, and often unsuspected, heat sources, it can be a problem even at moderately short focal lengths.
 The time-varying nature makes it especially tricky when you’re looking for differences in the image sharpness at the four corners of the frame.
 Sometimes the blurring caused by the atmosphere can be greater than that of the lens and camera, making it impossible to see small lens defects.

 - Inappropriate target.
 This is the same problem that you have with found flat targets.
 They have the wrong spatial-frequency makeup and they aren’t repeatable.
 You can’t spot focusing errors by inspection of the captures.
 You can’t read out sharpness in any way that’s describable to others.
 You don’t know what the images are supposed to look like with any specificity.